jasonsahl/LS-BSR/manual.md

 bacterial genomes.
 PeerJ 2 (e332).

 #### Contact:
-Please address queries, concerns, improvements to jasonsahl at gmail dot compare
+Please address queries, concerns, improvements to jasonsahl at gmail dot com

 #### What does it do?
 The LS-BSR pipeline was designed as a way to quickly compare the genetic content between